Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: Gettin' modular with Node!
 (LearnYouNode)

 **Thoughts** New challenge, this time using modules!
 I do understand it, as I've played around with modular patterns before, but I definitly need more practice using it along with callbacks.

+### Day 94: April 10th 2017, Monday

+**Today's Progress**: CSS images & Backend workshop!

+**Thoughts** I went to a backend with NodeJS workshop today, it was really interesting!
+I didn't learn much, as we didn't go in depth, but it was really interesting.
+I must also say that it is incredible when I think that this is my last week of 100DOC!
+I will have made it!